metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 ***

 **Los Angeles covers if**
 their offense finally rounds into form after two humiliating losses and a bye week.
-Stafford has the raw ability to elevate this offense past its ceiling from last year, but he needs to be more comfortable operating from within the structure of the offense.
+Stafford has the raw ability to elevate this offense past its ceiling from last year, but he needs to be more comfortable operating from within the structure of McVay's system.
 On top of that, Odell Beckham needs to be made a critical part of this offense, now that Robert Woods will no longer be the team's primary receiving threat on the outside.

 **Green Bay covers if**
 Aaron Jones, Rashan Gary, and Aaron Rodgers all play in top form